 Mushroom filet mignon, Canadian Cheddar cheese soup, poutine fries.

-They’ve scaled back the prices a bit—the rib eye Is down to $50!—and the menu is the same for lunch and dinner, so go anytime you can snag a reservation (more about that on page 302).
-If you’re looking for a good steak in a theme park setting, Le Cellier is the place.
+New chef Dee Foundoukis has stepped up the kitchen.
+They’ve scaled back the prices a bit—the rib eye is down to $50!— and the menu is the same for lunch and dinner, so go anytime you can get in.
+If you’re looking for a good steak in a theme park setting—and authentic poutine—Le Cellier is the place to go.

 Setting and Atmosphere